TomNisbet/nqsap-pcb/docs/_docs/design-150-system.md

 On the NQSAP-PCB build, the 4 register write selects and 4 register read selects are presented on the bus, using a total of 8 pins.
 Register select decoding is performed locally and can be distributed across the module interconnects so that a group of three module boards on a single backplane board can share a single set of decoders.
 Rather than decode all 15 addresses, a module board will use a single 3-to-8 decoder to produce either the low 7 addresses or the high eight addresses.

 [![Register Select Interconnect](../../assets/images/select-interconnect-500.jpg "register select interconnect")](../../assets/images/select-interconnect.jpg)

-The picture abov shows an example of a set of module boards sharing register select decode logic.
+The picture above shows an example of a set of module boards sharing register select decode logic.
 The RAM board has a pair of 3-to-8 decoders to provide read and write selects for the onboard RAM and MAR Register.
 Additional selects are sent via the interconnects for use by the PC/SP modeule.
 While this does create dependencies between groups of modules, it does eliminate the need for decode logic on each board or a larger bus with centralized decoding.
 In most cases, there are related boards that are already passing other signals as well.

 ## Layout and Interconnects

-groups of three dependent on interconnects and shared register decode hardware
+The module interconnect headers on the backplane are used to connect signals that are common to a small number of boards.
+These interconnects keep the bus connectors limited to signals that are typically used system-wide.
+This does force the placement of some modules in the final assembled computer.
+The current design has four groups of related modules that need to occupy the same backplane:

-Loader, Microcode, IR-RC
+**Loader, Microcode, IR/RC**

+The outputs of the Instruction Register and Ring Counter are sent to the Microcode module to be used as address inputs to the EEPROMs.
+The Loader sends control signals to the Microcode board to disable the EEPROMs when the loader is active.

-A-B, ALU, Flags
+**A/B, ALU, Flags**

-RAM provides decoding for additional boards
+The A/B board passes the outputs of its registers to the ALU as the as the operands for arithmetic and logic calculations.
+It also shares its register select signals.
+The ALU board passes calculated flag values to the Flags board and also forwards register selects from the A/B board.

+**RAM and PC/SP**

+The RAM board has register select decoding for its own use and it shares additional select lines over the intrconnect that are used by the PC/SP.
+There are no other signals passed between the boards, so the PC/SP could just as easily get its register selects from another module or be re-spun to have them local.

 ## Bus Signal List